- What is Prudential RideLondon?

 Sunday 30 July

 As well as an opportunity to take on a personal challenge in completing the ride, participants' involvement will benefit good causes with thousands riding for charity.
-A record-breaking £12 million+ was raised for charity in 2015.
+A record-breaking £12 million+ was raised for charity in 2015 bringing the total raised by riders since 2013 to more than £41 million.

 There's also a Peloton Relay for teams of four, where one rider starts the event, rider two joins after 26 miles, rider three joins after 48 miles, rider four joins after 75 miles and the full team of four rides the last 25 miles together to finish on The Mall.

-Prudential RideLondon-Surrey 46, Sunday 30 July 2017, was held for the first time in 2016 and has been created specifically for newer cyclists and also younger cyclists.
+Prudential RideLondon-Surrey 46, Sunday 30 July 2017, was held for the first time in 2016 and was created specifically as the ideal first mass participation sportive for newer cyclists and also younger cyclists.

 The sportive comprises a spectacular 46-mile route on traffic-free roads, beginning at Queen Elizabeth Olympic Park in east London and following the same route as the Prudential RideLondon-Surrey 100 for the first 27 miles before taking a new two-mile route which then links up with the last 17 miles through London to finish on The Mall.